 How long does it take to get addicted to fentanyl?
 Fentanyl addiction can develop after a single use, particularly in those individuals who are predisposed to addiction by their genetics and life situation.
 Even without these predispositions, a single use can cause someone to seek out more of the drug after they feel fentanyl’s powerful withdrawal symptoms.

-At The Recovery Village Palm Beach, we believe that long-lasting sobriety begins with a full continuum of care.
+At The Recovery Village Palm Beach at Baptist Health, we believe that long-lasting sobriety begins with a full continuum of care.
 That means our drug treatment programs are comprehensive and progressive, with each stage of treatment building on the others for a holistic and comprehensive approach to recovery.
 If you are looking for the best drug treatment available for yourself or a loved one, we have the resources to help you in your treatment from start to finish.

-Whether you are seeking rehab for drug addiction alone or in conjunction with a mental health disorder, The Recovery Village Palm Beach can help.
+Whether you are seeking rehab for drug addiction alone or in conjunction with a mental health disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today for a confidential discussion with one of our representatives.

 Bouley, Jenna.
 “Issues with hair-follicle drug testing.”
 University of Richmond Journal of Law and Technology, August 13, 2018.
 Accessed July 16, 2019.